NorthernMagic/Ptera-Web-Guides/Windows Quickstart Guide.md

 7h) Once finished adding the project ids into Ferium, put in `ferium upgrade` to download your mods into the mods folder.
 You also use this command to update your mods too.
 So do it every so often.
 It only takes a few seconds, by opening the terminal and typing this in, compared to manually looking on the mod pages themselves.

+### ✅ You are done with installing mods and making updates easier!
+Feel free to join our server now!